 The reality of living in Turkey is defined by a profound economic duality: a challenging environment for those earning in the local currency, contrasted with an unparalleled, premium lifestyle for global citizens, remote workers, and investors operating with foreign capital.
 This comprehensive guide decodes these narratives.
 We’ll explore the precise cost of living, 2026 real estate market conditions, hidden buying costs, and the true value proposition of investing in Istanbul today.

-The Expat Anomaly: High Satisfaction Amidst Volatility
+Expat Lifestyle in Turkey: High Satisfaction Amidst Economic Shifts

 To understand Turkey's quality of life, we must look at who is being surveyed.
 For the domestic workforce dealing with inflation and the Turkish Lira's depreciation, the economic strain is real.
 However, for the expat community, a vastly different picture emerges.